 Religion and Spirituality.
 You can attend regular meetings of Christian churches (Catholic, United Church, and Christian Brethren traditions), Unitarians, Quakers, Buddhist meditation sittings, and Jewish community celebrations.
-Bowen is also home to several retreat centers (including Rivendell Retreat Centre and Xenia Island Retreat) and a summer camp for Christian Scientists.
+Bowen is also home to several retreat centers (including Rivendell Retreat Centre and Xenia Island Retreat and Nectar Yoga) and a summer camp for Christian Scientists.

 Community Foundation.
 The Bowen Island Community Foundation was established in 2001 “with the aim of building and managing endowment funds to support the artistic, cultural, educational, recreational and social well-being of residents on Bowen Island.”
 The Foundation “distributes the interest earned from the endowment funds back to Bowen Island to help build a more vibrant, sustainable community.”

 Festivals and Events.
 Each year Bowen enjoys a number of festivals and events, including:

 You can become involved with Bowen's community in many ways.
 One spin-off is a feeling of connection.